changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/topdesk-secure-tutorial.md

     e.
 Kliknij przycisk **Save** (Zapisz).

 > [!NOTE]
-> Aby aprowizować konta użytkowników usługi AAD, można użyć jakichkolwiek innych narzędzi do tworzenia konta użytkownika aplikacji TOPdesk - Secure lub interfejsów API dostarczonych przez firmę TOPdesk - Secure.
+> You can use any other TOPdesk - Secure user account creation tools or APIs provided by TOPdesk - Secure to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Testowanie logowania jednokrotnego